Planning a trip to Seychelles on a budget? Let us help you.

-You can rent a car from airport and pier.
+You can rent a car from the airport or the pier.

-Not comfortable with the idea of driving ?
-No worries.
-Island is well connected with public transportation, grab a map, check the timings and explore the island in a bus but a word of caution- check with locals about the bus stops and its distance from the place you are put up.
+Not comfortable with the idea of driving?
+No worries, the island is well connected with public transportation, grab a map, check the timings and explore the island in a bus but a word of caution – check with locals about the bus stops and its distance from the place you are put up.

 Rent a car or use public transportation to save money.